Legal, Copyright and Comment Policy

 NOT LEGAL ADVICE

 Comments may be processed using WordPress or other means.
-We cooperate with civil and criminal investigations, including providing civil and criminal investigators with any and all information available from a comment, including unapproved and unposted comments, such as email addresses and IP addresses as well as a copy of the comment itself regardless of whether the comment was posted.
+We cooperate with civil and criminal investigations, including providing civil and criminal investigators with any and all information available from a comment (see “Threats”).
+This includes unapproved and unposted comments, as well as email addresses and IP addresses and copies of comments regardless of whether the comment was posted.
 Comments with links will not be posted.

 MTP editors may from time to time utilize tools, including the WordPress discussion tools, to confirm the identity of commenters.